RedisLabs/redislabs-docs/content/rdi/architecture.md

 - Transformation of data - in the current version we only support Debezium types into Redis types but future versions will support [Apache Avro](https://avro.apache.org/docs/current/).
 In addition we plan to provide data mapping between denormalized relational model and denormalized Redis JSON documents.
 - Writing data - this is the part where Redis Data Integration writes the data to the target ensuring order & guarantying at least once to prevent data loss.
 In addition, the Writer can be configured to ignore, abort or keep rejected data entries.

-## Redis Data Integration Control Plane
+## Redis Data Integration control plane

 ### RDI CLI

-Redis Data Integration comes with a python based CLI that is intuitive, self explanatory & validating to ease the entire lifecycle of Redis Data Integration setup and management.
+Redis Data Integration comes with a python based command line utility that is intuitive, self explanatory, and validating to ease the entire lifecycle of Redis Data Integration setup and management.

-### Redis Data Integration Configuration
+### Redis Data Integration configuration

 Redis Data Integration configuration is persisted at the cluster level.
 The configuration is written by the CLI `deploy` command, reflecting the configuration file.
 This mechanism allows for automatic configuration of new shards when needed and can survive shard and node failure.

-### Secrets Handling
+### Secret handling

 Redis Data Integration requires the following secrets: